dolthub/docs/content/reference/cli.md

 When writing, the new value is written to the repository local configuration file by default, and options `<--global>`, can be used to tell the command to write to that location (you can say `<--local>` but that is the default).

 Valid configuration variables:

 	- core.editor - lets you edit 'commit' or 'tag' messages by launching the set editor.

 	- creds.add_url - sets the endpoint used to authenticate a client for 'dolt login'.

 	- doltlab.insecure - boolean flag used to authenticate a client against DoltLab.

 	- init.defaultbranch - allows overriding the default branch name e.g. when initializing a new repository.

 	- metrics.disabled - boolean flag disables sending metrics when true.

-	- user.creds - sets user keypairs for authenticating with doltremoteapi
+	- user.creds - sets user keypairs for authenticating with doltremoteapi.

-	- user.email - sets name used in the author and committer field of commit objects
+	- user.email - sets name used in the author and committer field of commit objects.

-	- user.name - sets email used in the author and committer field of commit objects
+	- user.name - sets email used in the author and committer field of commit objects.

-	- remotes.default_host - sets default host for authenticating eith doltremoteapi
+	- remotes.default_host - sets default host for authenticating eith doltremoteapi.

-	- remotes.default_port - sets default port for authenticating eith doltremoteapi
+	- remotes.default_port - sets default port for authenticating eith doltremoteapi.

+	- push.autoSetupRemote - if set to "true" assume --set-upstream on default push when no upstream tracking exists for the current branch.

 **Arguments and options**